 We are a community dedicated to connecting student, volunteer and precarious (intern, temporary, part-time) media workers to each other, and to the resources they need to realize their creative and career goals.
-We offer training and networking opportunities, we raise awareness about workplace rights, and we advocate for all media work to be valued and respected.
+The free membership program offers members training and networking opportunities, matches members with mentors, raises awareness about workplace rights, and advocates for all media work to be valued and respected.

 We welcome all forms of contingent media workers, including journalists, photographers, copy editors, designers, producers, coders, technicians, and social media makers.
 You could be a student making the transition to the workforce, a worker in transition from one field of work to the media sector, a volunteer at a community media organization, or a media worker trying to re-establish yourself in the Canadian context.

 Learn more about the program or click the drop-down sections below to learn about the work we do to support careers in the media.
 You can also check out the latest program news.

 CWA Canada associate members advocate for media workers to be treated fairly.
 In April 2015, we got our national union to pass a new policy on equitable use of interns in our workplaces.
 It asks for our union to advocate employers to pay all interns as entry-level employees and to give their interns a contract clearly outlining their terms of employment.
 The Associate Member steering committee is now in the process of working all of our locals to implement it.
 Read the full policy here.
 We’ve also participated in provincial and federal government consultations on the laws that regulate the use of unpaid interns.

 Media Works Project

 Media Works is a project of CWA Canada Associate Members, in collaboration with the National Campus and Community Radio Association and the Canadian University Press.
 It aims to inform media workers (including interns, volunteers, freelancers and employees) of their rights and to improve and encourage labour reporting.
 The project includes 14 labour reporting piece and a handbook on labour rights and labour reporting.
 Check it out here!